Battle of Helena: Prelude

-The Union troops in Helena were commanded by Major General Benjamin Prentiss and consisted of the Thirteenth Division of the XIII Corps.
+The Union troops in Helena were commanded by Major General Benjamin Prentiss and consisted of the Thirteenth Division of the Thirteenth Corps.
 Although Prentiss was in command of the general district around Helena, the garrison itself was operationally commanded by Brigadier General Frederick Salomon, the commander of the division.
 Salomon would make many of the decisions in the upcoming battle.
 Prentiss originally dismissed rumors of a Confederate attack, but by late June gave more credence to the reports.
 A defensive position known as Fort Curtis already existed to the west of Helena, but four new batteries, named with the letters A, B, C, and D, were ordered built.
 Each of the four batteries was located on a high point of Crowley's Ridge.
 Trees were felled in front of the Union lines, although it is unclear if they were simply left where they fell as an obstruction or were converted into abatis.
 Prentiss was originally intended to be reinforced by three vessels from the Union Navy, but only one, the timberclad USS Tyler, was available when the Confederate attack struck.
 Prentiss also cancelled a planned celebration of the Fourth of July as a precaution, and ordered the roads into town barricaded with felled trees.
 The Union garrison would face the coming attack with 4,129 men.
 Remembering the surprise suffered by men under his command in the earlier Battle of Shiloh, Prentiss ordered reveille blown daily at 2 am.
 Prentiss' men had advantages over the Confederates through their defenses, batteries, and naval support.
 The Confederates had support from the local white populace.

 Battle

 On July 3, Holmes, Price, Walker, Fagan, and Marmaduke gathered to formulate the plan of assault.
-Holmes noted that the defenses of Helena were stronger than he expected, but carried on with the attack anyway.
+Holmes noted that the defenses of Helena were stronger than he expected but carried on with the attack anyway.
 Price was to attack the Union center, focusing on Battery C on Graveyard Hill.
 South of Price, Fagan was to attack Battery D on Hindman's Hill, while Marmaduke, supported by Walker, was to attack from the north, take Rightor's Hill, and then use the hill as an artillery position to fire on Batteries A and B. Walker's specific orders were to "act against the enemy as circumstances may justify", a vague order that left him under his own initiative and resulted in him accomplishing little in the coming battle.
-Holmes made a pledge that he would take personally responsibility for the results of the assault if it failed.
+Holmes made a pledge that he would take personal responsibility for the results of the assault if it failed.
 The converging attack would be difficult, and the generals interpreted Holmes' order to begin the attack at "daylight" differently.
 Historian Robert Kerby describes the Confederate plan as "a model of brutal irresponsibility".
 Since Prentiss was aware of a coming attack, the Confederates would not have the advantage of surprise.
 Their plans were also hampered by poor reconnaissance.